The Grizzlies: Filming

 The film auditioned over 600 Inuit and First Nation youths from Nunavut and Northwest Territories.
 Over 91% of the cast and over 33% of the film crew identified themselves as Inuit or First Nation.
-Principal photography were shot in Iqaluit, Nunavut (stand in for Kugluktuk), Guelph, Ontario, and Toronto.
+Principal photography were shot in Iqaluit, Nunavut (stand in for Kugluktuk), Niaqunnguut, Guelph, Ontario, and Toronto.
+Paid mentorship program was created to train Inuit actors, film crew, musicians and artists for the movie.